Largest Shared Technology Investment

 Revolutionizing Networks for 2.5B Mobile Subscribers

-Mobile service operators representing over 60% of the global market plan to use ONAP to automate their networks in order to build and deliver the connected world of the future.
+Mobile service operators representing over 60% of the global market plan to use projects like ONAP and CORD to automate their networks and build innovative next-generation services.

 Redefining the nature of trust on the Internet